Category Archives: Governance

 Was “student safety” a legitimate reason to reject Ellis’ call for open debate about one of the most contentious set of issues to afflict UVA in years?

 I’m not a legal expert in government transparency, but it looks to me like UVA violated state open-government law in calling the closed session.
 I’ll make that case below.
-But I would welcome feedback from anyone with an expertise in this area to guide the Jefferson Council as we ponder whether to escalate our criticism of what was — whether legal or illegal — a grotesque lack of transparency at an institution supposedly committed to open inquiry.
+But I would welcome feedback from anyone with an expertise in this area to guide The Jefferson Council as we ponder whether to escalate our criticism of what was — whether legal or illegal — a grotesque lack of transparency at an institution supposedly committed to open inquiry.
 Continue reading

 TJC’s 3rd Annual Meeting Will Explore UVA Governance